joseanmont/voipms-api/README.md

 ## Special Thanks

 Kudos to the VoIP.ms development team.
-They have a developed an understandable, simple but still powerful API that lets users take their VoIP system beyond limits.
+They have developed an understandable, simple but still powerful API that lets users take their VoIP system beyond limits.